ymdatta/DollarBot/README.md

   - Checking Account
   - Savings Account
 - Change type of account before making a purchase.
-- Log expenses in multiple currencies (USD, INR, GBP, EUR, CAD, and JPY).
+- Log spending expenses and balances in multiple currencies (USD, INR, GBP, EUR, CAD, and JPY).
+- Ability to add new or update overall/category-wise budget in multiple currencies.
 - Get alerts when your balance falls below a threshold value.
 - Get errors if you are spending more money than what's available in your account.
 - Download your expenses record in CSV, PDF format on the go.